Heater Cooler Device & NTM Infection

 NTM infections are typically rare, affecting about two in every 100,000 people in the U.S. each year.
-However, the Journal of Thoracic Disease in 2014 pointed out a possible uptick over the last three decades, according to the National Institutes of Health (NIH).
+However, authors of a study published in the Journal of Thoracic Disease in 2014 pointed out a possible uptick over the last three decades.

 About 50,000 to 90,000 people are living with NTM pulmonary disease in the U.S., with the disease more frequently affecting the elderly population.
 This number is increasing by about 8 percent every year, according to Insmed, a biopharmaceutical company.